Channel 39 (New Zealand)

-Channel 39, also known as Southern Television (and formerly Dunedin Television and Channel 9), is a regional television station operating in Dunedin, New Zealand.
-The channel is a division of Allied Press, who also publish the local daily newspaper Otago Daily Times.
+Channel 39, also known as Southern Television (and formerly Dunedin Television and Channel 9), was a regional television station operating in Dunedin, New Zealand.
+The channel was a division of Allied Press, who also publish the local daily newspaper Otago Daily Times.
+In December 2023, it was announced that Channel 39 would close by Christmas 2023.

 History

 Channel 39 first commenced transmission in 1995 as a tourism station.
 In 1997 the station was expanded into a news-carrying local station called Channel 9.
 In 2003, the channel underwent a reorientation of strategy to focus on local news and became a division of Allied Press.

 In March 2013, Channel 9 was rebranded as Dunedin Television when New Zealand switched to digital television.
 In addition, the channel's broadcast channel was changed to Freeview HD Channel 39.
 The station's chief executive Daryl Clarkson said that company had chosen the name Channel 39 "because it included the number nine and would hold the heritage of Channel 9."
 Channel 39 also entered into partnerships with local organisations including the Dunedin City Council.
 On 1 September 2016, Channel 39 extended its coverage to include Invercargill and adopted the name "Southern Television."

 Between 24 March 1981 and 9 September 2016, the channel's owner Allied Press had registered the name Southern Television as an incorporated subsidiary with the New Zealand Companies Office.

+On 13 December 2023, Stuff reported that Channel 39 would be closed by Christmas 2023 due to declining funding from New Zealand on Air, low viewership figures for its flagship programme The South Today, rising costs, and diminishing advertiser support.
+In early December 2023, Channel 39 ceased broadcasting its Invercargill television transmission.
+On 14 December, the Otago Daily Times reported that Allied Press had started a proposal to close Channel 39 by 22 December.
+Allied Press confirmed that The South Today brand would continue on the Otago Daily Times's website and YouTube.

 Facilities

-As a division of Allied Press, Channel 39 has an office at the company's headquarters in Stuart Street and also operates a branch office in Invercargill.
+As a division of Allied Press, Channel 39 had an office at the company's headquarters in Stuart Street and also operates a branch office in Invercargill.
 The channel operates a live-to-air studio and small production house.
 They also produce commercials and short programmes.
 Channel 39 also works with outside broadcast facilities to facilitate the broadcast of local and sporting events in Dunedin and Invercargill.